Axilent/Ahem/README.md

 ## Templates

 ``templates`` specify which template should be used to render notification content.
 There should be at least a ``default`` template, but you can specify a different one for each backend.
+When rendering the template, all context variables will be available.

 ```python
 class TheNotification(Notification):